 The red wolf (Canis rufus) is a native North American canid intermediate in size between the coyote (Canis latrans) and gray wolf (Canis lupus).
 Red wolves are mostly brown and buff colored with some black along their backs, often with a reddish color on their ears, head and legs.
 Adult red wolves range in weight from about 45 to 80 pounds.
 Red wolves have wide heads with broad muzzles, tall pointed ears and long, slender legs with large feet.
 Red wolves stand about 26 inches at their shoulder and are about 4 feet long from the tip of the nose to the tip of the tail.

-The last red wolves were found in coastal prairie and marsh habitat because this was the last area in which the animals were allowed to remain.
-Any habitat area in the Southeastern United States of sufficient size, which provides adequate food, water, and cover, should be suitable habitat for the red wolf.
-Telemetry studies indicate that red wolf home range requirements vary from about 25 to 50 square miles.
+In the late 1970s, red wolves in the wild were found only in southeastern Texas and southwestern Louisiana in coastal prairie and marsh habitat.
+However, any habitat in the Southeastern United States of sufficient size, which provides adequate food, water, and cover, could be suitable for the red wolf.
+Telemetry studies in eastern North Carolina indicate that red wolf home range requirements vary from about 20 to 80 square miles.

 Although the exact diet of red wolves varies depending on available prey, it usually consists of a combination of white-tailed deer, raccoons and smaller mammals such as rabbits, rodents and nutria.
 The red wolf is an opportunistic feeder and can travel up to 20 miles a day or more to find food, which can be consumed at a rate of two to five pounds daily.